emvicy/documentation/configuration.md

 <a id="Modules-composer-json"></a>
 ## Module's composer.json

 Extend your module with third libraries using composer.
-You don't need to have composer installed locally, because myMVC has a composer.phar on board which is used to install and update libraries.
+You don't need to have composer installed locally, because Emvicy has a composer.phar on board which is used to install and update libraries.

 Write your requirements into the composer.json file which you find here: